This post may contain affiliate links.

 Azaleas dazzle with spring blooms in vivid shades, some varieties offering foliage that lasts all year.
 They enjoy slightly acidic, well-drained soil and can brighten both sunny and partially shaded spots.

-Suited to zones 3 to 10, these sun-loving, drought-tolerant perennials offer bright, long-lasting blooms through summer and into fall.
+Suited to zones 3 to 10, these sun-loving, drought-tolerant perennial plants offer bright, long-lasting blooms through summer and into fall.
 Blanket flowers will grow in shades of red, purple, yellow, and white.

 Though not all Fuchsias are red, those that are tend to be hummingbird magnets.
 They thrive in cooler, shaded conditions, making them ideal for adding a splash of color to darker parts of the garden.